 The Environmental Protection Agency (the "EPA") mandates compliance with United States emissions standards for engines and Environment Canada mandates such compliance in Canada.
-To the knowledge of management, only one engine manufacturer sells engines for use in heavy-duty transit buses and motor coaches in North America.
+To the knowledge of management, only one engine manufacturer sells engines for use in heavy-duty transit buses in North America.